 Table 6 presents the results with respect to the fertility of women.
 More specifically, it shows the number of children of women, both in general and by age group.
-The findings indicate that exposure to radio throughout the time frame reduces the number of children by 0.1.
+The findings indicate that exposure to radio over the entire period of interest reduces the number of children by 0.1.
 Effects are particularly strong for individuals between the ages of 19 and 35.
 In absolute terms, effects are strongest for women aged 31-35, while there are no effects for older cohorts.
 The strong effect might be explained by older individuals having had more time to both have and not have children.
-Decreased fertility might be driven by both
+Decreased fertility might be driven by both delayed child bearing due to later marriage or decreases in total lifetime fertility.
+Given that most children are born when mothers are well below 35 years of age, a decrease in lifetime fertility appears a more likely explanation.